CEP/Geography Urban and Regional Economics Seminars & CEP/LSE International Economics Seminars

 Urban Welfare: Tourism in Barcelona

-Rocio Madera (SMU), joint with Treb Allen (Dartmouth), Simon Fuchs (Atlanta Fed), Sharat Ganapati (Georgetown), Alberto Graziano (Caixabank Research) and Judit Montoriol-Garriga (Caixabank Research) and Urban and Regional Economics Seminars
+Rocio Madera (Southern Methodist University), joint with Treb Allen (Dartmouth), Simon Fuchs (Atlanta Fed), Sharat Ganapati (Georgetown), Alberto Graziano (Caixabank Research) and Judit Montoriol-Garriga (Caixabank Research) and Urban and Regional Economics Seminars

 Friday 14 May 2021 13:00 - 14:30